 - outreach and ecosystem expansion due to being an active participant in the blockchain conference organization scene (see my conferences Blockconf and Blocksplit), as well as being a board member at UBIK, Croatia's official self-governing NGO for blockchain education and regulation.

 - technical expertise needed to test all early releases and node upgrades.

 - full disclosure on all voting decisions - I pledge to elaborate every single vote I cast in blog form or as a post on Polkassembly, and I intend to participate in every referendum and motion.

-- regular digests of Polkadot governance once Sudo is disabled and Democracy is fully enabled.
+- regular digests of Polkadot and Kusama governance.
 These will go out as part of the Dot Leap newsletter.

 - I intend to build helper tools for the public to monitor Council activity, as well as helper UIs for other Councilors to cast better informed votes and see their own and others' past activity (this is planned as part of my Hackusama submission).

 Voting costs transaction fees (a few cents worth), and nothing else.
 It's a 2 minute process, and, arguably, every token holder's inherent duty.